isomerpages/csa-csro-licensing/_resources/FAQs.md

 <details>
 <summary><h5>20.
 How long is the validity period of a licence and what are the fees payable for a licence?</h5></summary>

-A licence is valid for a period of 2 years and the licence fees for individuals and business entities are $500 and $1000 respectively.
+For licence applications approved from 16 March 2026, a licence is valid for a period of 5 years and the licence fees for individuals and business entities are $1250 and $2500 respectively.
 </details>
 <details>
 <summary><h5>21.
 By when and how will I receive the notification on the outcome of a licence application?</h5></summary>